geo200cn/geo200cn.github.io/tidyr.md

 ## **Data manipulation**
 \

-One of the clear advantages of tidy R, at least when you are first learning R, is its assortment of data manipulation functions, which is a part of its **dplyr** package.Compared to base R, the beauty of these **dplyr** functions is that they feature consistent design principles and easily work with non-standard evaluation (i.e., you don’t have to put quotes around variable names).
+One of the clear advantages of tidy R, at least when you are first learning R, is its assortment of user-friendly data manipulation functions, which is a part of its **dplyr** package.
+Compared to base R, the beauty of these **dplyr** functions is that they feature consistent design principles and easily work with non-standard evaluation (i.e., you don’t have to put quotes around variable names).

-In the tidyverse, you will almost never use the `[,]` indexing nor the `$` data frame column indexing that are pervasive throughout base R code.
+In the **tidyverse**, you will almost never use the `[,]` indexing nor the `$` data frame column indexing that are pervasive throughout base R code.
 So, to subset (filter) rows, use the `filter()` function.
 For example, to get Yolo county, which has a [FIPS](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt) code of "06113"

 ```r